groberts822/C.A.L.I.N.K./README.md

 Early in the project I planned to design a custom PCB to tie everything together.
 After mapping out what the PCB would actually do, I realized it would just be a power distribution board with four connectors — not meaningfully adding to the project.
 The connections between components are already clean: the display ribbon plugs directly into the driver board ZIF connector, the battery and TP4056 connect with JST plugs, and the whole thing fits neatly inside the 3D printed enclosure.

-Skipping the PCB kept the project simpler, cheaper, and easier to assemble.
-The real complexity lives where it matters — in the software and the enclosure design.
+Skipping the PCB kept the project simpler, cheaper, and just easier.

 ---